webdsl/webdsl-getting-started/README.md

 <img src="images/hello-world.jpg"/>

-* Press Ctrl+C in your running command prompt to stop your local web server
+* Press Ctrl+C in your running command prompt to stop your local web server.
+Note that in our tests on Windows this did not stop the Tomcat Java executable when terminating in cmd.
+Use before running `webdsl run` again: `taskkill /f /im java.exe` (note: it should not kill eclipse, but might kill other Java processes).

 # 7. Recommended: Using MySQL database